freerouting/freerouting/README.md

 For more information please use the online help in the board editor.

+### Additional steps for users of [KiCad](https://www.kicad.org/)

+1) Download the latest `freerouting-1.6.2.jar` file from the [Releases](https://github.com/freerouting/freerouting/releases)

+2) Start KiCad and open your project in Pcbnew.

+3) Export the PCB into Specctra DSN (File / Export... / Specctra DSN).

+4) Start the router by running the freerouting-executable.jar file, push the "Open Your Own Design" button and select the exported .dsn file in the file chooser.

+5) Do the routing.

+6) When you're finished, export the results into a Specctra session file (File / Export Specctra Session File).
+The router will generate a .ses file for you.

+7) Go back to KiCad's Pcbnew and import the results (File / Import Specctra Session...).

 ### Additional steps for users of [Autodesk EAGLE](https://www.autodesk.com/products/eagle/overview)

 1) Download the latest [eagle2freerouter ulp file](https://github.com/freerouting/freerouting/tree/master/integrations/Eagle)